siminliang/AutomationPrj/src/test/resources/PlanetariumRequirements.md

     - data:
       - planet name
         - this planet name is 30 chars!!
-        - Terra
       - image
         - true
         - false
   - As a User I should not be able to add new planets to the Planetarium with incorrect credentials
     - Given: The User is already log on
-    - Given: Planet with name "non-unique-planet" already exists
+    - Given: Planet with name "AlreadyAddedPlanetInDatabase!!" already exists
     - When: The User selects planets from the drop-down menu
     - When: The User enters "<PlanetName>" for planet name
     - When: "\<image>" The User selects an image from filesystem for planet image